 default-output-block.skip-main

-Evolve your first-party data and audience segmentation strategies
+Evolve your first-party data strategy

 Knowledge is power in the publishing industry, and the knowledge that organizations have — about the communities they serve and more specifically their audience — is the backbone of any successful monetization strategy.
 There are several data types that organizations can utilize to learn about their audience — the most valuable being first-party data.